EntySec/HatAsm/README.md

 ## HatAsm CLI

-HatAsm also has their own command line interface that can be invoked by executing `hatasm` command:
+HatAsm also has its own command line interface that can be invoked by executing `hatasm` command:

 ```
 usage: hatasm [-h] [--arch ARCH] [--mode MODE] [--syntax SYNTAX] [-i INPUT]